 According to a report shared by Medical News Today, “Seniors who live a socially active life and prioritize social goals have higher late-life satisfaction.”
 Not only that, but in studying areas of the world known for a higher-than-average lifespan, one of the key common denominators was a high level of social activity.

 The benefits for seniors who stay social are overwhelming, and it’s important to ensure that the seniors you know and love have plenty of opportunities for socialization.
-At Senior HomeCare of Tucson, experts in hospice Oro Valley, AZ and surrounding area families depend on, we’re always here to help!
+At Senior HomeCare of Tucson, experts in elder care Tucson and surrounding areas depend on, we’re always here to help!